-\begin{remark} The functional equations for Theorem \ref{th:Main_Theorem1}(i) was given by Y. Komori, K. Matsumoto, H. Tsumura \cite{KMT} for the general r-multiple zeta function $ \zeta_r(s, \alpha ; w_1, \ldots , w_r) $.
-The definition of that function is given as follows.
-Let $ r $ be a positive integer and $ w_j \in H(\theta) \ (j = 1, \ldots , r) $ are complex parameters.
+\begin{remark} The functional equation for Theorem \ref{th:Main_Theorem1}(i) was given by Y. Komori, K. Matsumoto, H. Tsumura \cite{KomoriMatsumotoTsumura2013} for the general $r$-multiple zeta-function $ \zeta_r(s, \alpha ; w_1, \ldots , w_r) $.
+Its definition is given as follows.
+Let $ r $ be a positive integer, and let $ w_j \in H(\theta) \ (j = 1, \ldots , r) $ be complex parameters.
 The Barnes multiple zeta-function is defined by